 Why is my Hamilton Beach coffee maker leaking from the bottom?

 According to Hamilton Beach, if your Beach coffee maker is leaking from the bottom, the issue could be a buildup in the tank seal.

 To remedy this issue, unplug the brewer and turn the brew tank upside-down over the sink.
-Next, press the dispensing valve, which is located on the bottom of the tank.
+Next, press the dispensing valve, which is located at the bottom of the tank.
 Flush the valve with clean water for 30-seconds.
-Turn right side up; the build-up should be cleared.
+Turn the right side up; the build-up should be cleared.

 How do I fix a leaky Cuisinart coffee maker?

 When the Cuisinart coffee maker is leaking from the bottom, generally, this is caused by a clogged or faulty valve pump, which could be flushed with water or replaced.
 The valves become clogged from coffee grounds and mineral deposits.
 If the valve is sealed within, you may have to have it professionally repaired to replace the entire pump and valve.

 Contact Cuisinart Customer Service if you are in doubt about the next repair steps.

 Another reason may be that the carafe or coffee pot has a damaged lid or fractured glass.
 In some cases, the break could be tiny and hard to detect.

 How do I fix a leaking bottom of my Keurig?